-Individuals with epilepsy may undergo accelerated frailty when compared with their peers.
-A study focusing on the incidence of hospitalization for chronic conditions in young people has demonstrated that individuals with epilepsy are at an elevated risk of hospital admission relative to their peers (absolute risk reduction: 10.95, 95% CI: 9.98-12.02).
+Individuals with epilepsy may undergo accelerated frailty when compared to their peers.
+A study focusing on the incidence of hospitalization for chronic conditions in young people has demonstrated that individuals with epilepsy are at an elevated risk of hospital admission relative to their peers (ARR: 10.95, 95%CI: 9.98-12.02)34.
 Our research has likewise identified a notable positive association between epilepsy and FI, marking epilepsy as a determinant of frailty.
-As previously stated, we conjectured that oxidative stress is pivotal in the pathophysiologic mechanisms linking frailty to epilepsy, prompting the emergence of great amounts of proinflammatory cytokines and ROS.
+As previously stated, we conjectured that oxidative stress is pivotal in the pathophysiological mechanisms linking frailty to epilepsy, prompting the emergence of great amounts of pro-inflammatory cytokines and ROS.
 It is documented that the continuous state of epilepsy, fueled by heightened ROS production, may lead to the accumulation of peroxidation products.
-Epileptic seizures elicit an inflammatory response that activates inducible nitric oxide synthase and NADPH oxidase 2, leading to the production of reactive nitrogen species and ROS.
-These reactive molecules contribute to the severity of oxidative stress during seizures and, in conjunction with elevated levels of proinflammatory cytokines, facilitate the progression of the disease.
-The rise in pro-inflammatory cytokines can affect the frail state either directly by enhancing protein breakdown or indirectly by influencing important metabolic pathways in the brain.37-39 We speculate that this may be the reason for the increased frailty associated with epilepsy.
+Epileptic seizures elicit an inflammatory response that activates inducible nitric oxide synthase and NADPH oxidase 2, leading to the production of reactive nitrogen and oxygen species (RNS/ROS).
+These reactive molecules contribute to the severity of oxidative stress during seizures and, in conjunction with elevated levels of pro-inflammatory cytokines, facilitate the progression of the disease.
+The rise in pro-inflammatory cytokines can affect the frail state either directly by enhancing protein breakdown or indirectly by influencing important metabolic pathways in the brain37-39.
+We speculate that this may be the reason for the increased frailty associated with epilepsy.
 Nonetheless, the esoteric mechanisms linking frailty and epilepsy necessitate further experimental confirmation.

 This investigation is fortified by several key advantages.
-MR is adept at discerning the causality between FI and epilepsy while eliminating the impact of confounding factors.
-Furthermore, the use of nonoverlapping summary data for exposure and outcome in 2-sample MR effectively avoids bias.
-The study is enhanced by the deployment of large-scale GWAS summary data and sensitivity analyses, which
+MR is adept at discerning the causality between FI and epilepsy, while eliminating the impact of confounding factors.
+Furthermore, the use of non-overlapping summary data for exposure and outcome in two-sample MR effectively avoids bias.
+The study is enhanced by the deployment of large-scale GWAS summary data and sensitivity analyses, which substantiate the robustness of our results.
+To sum up, the employment of genetic risk factors derived from GWAS, combined with the MR design and IVW statistical methodology, has reinforced the validity of our research findings, delivering valuable perspectives on the link between FI and epilepsy.